 You will be taken to the operating room for the second part of the biopsy.
 You will have an IV (intravenous) line placed in your arm so that you can receive medicines through it.
 Your procedure may be done under either "local" or "general" anesthesia.
 Local anesthesia is similar to the kind most people get at the dentist — a numbing medicine is injected in a few places under the skin surface so that you won't feel anything in the specific area that will be worked on during the surgery.
 General anesthesia, on the other hand, causes you to be asleep and unconscious during the procedure and is administered by an anesthesiologist.
-For general anesthesia, you breathe a mixture of gases through a mask.
-After the anesthetic takes effect, a tube may be put down your throat to help you breathe.

 An incision will be made in your breast right where the wire sticks out of your skin.
 The surgeon will feel along the wire and separate the breast tissue from the wire until he or she finds where the end of the wire is hooked into your breast.
 The surgeon knows that it is the area right at the end of the wire that looks abnormal on your mammogram and needs removal.
 He or she will take out a small sample of breast tissue from the area surrounding the end of the wire.